 Various techniques (some books claim over 100) have been developed and taught over the years.
 Tai Chi is a classic example of concentrating on balancing the body to achieve physical and mental harmony.
 Aikido is another example of blending physical skills with mental intent.
 The primary goal here too is balance, initially physical, leading to mental and emotional stability.
 Other techniques have been developed such as mantras (repetition of a sound – or a color blend – as in a mandala).

-What Adam distilled from a review of the literature and reading 680 books on the mind and brain (the average Phd. has read only 40 books in his chosen field) combined with an eclectic range of direct experience with ancient brain balancing techniques during the 70s and 80s (he’s studied Aikido, worked closely with the Maharishi in India, and in a Tibetan monastery) was that from the strenuous to the passive, they all work.
+What the research director distilled from a review of the literature and reading 680 books on the mind and brain (the average Phd. has read only 40 books in his chosen field) combined with an eclectic range of direct experience with ancient brain balancing techniques during the 70s and 80s (he’s studied Aikido, worked closely with the Maharishi in India, and in a Tibetan monastery) was that from the strenuous to the passive, they all work.
 All will guide the brain/body connection towards balance and stability – but very slowly.

 A faster way was needed.
 Corporate executives did not want to sit on a rock and chant for 15 – 20 years, they wanted a high-speed solution.
 So how did the techniques work, and why?
 What was the theory?

 Light and sound have been used for many thousands of years to influence the state of mind and emotions of mankind.
 The early versions (65,000 years ago) were dancers around fires creating the first “strobe light” effects, while drummers added beats.
 Similar effects are brought on by the constant, rhythmic-drone of Tibetan Buddhist chants, which transport the monks and even other listeners into realms of blissful meditation.
 It was clear even then that lower frequencies of flashing light and drums caused people to sit calmer and learn better.
 Moreover, the effect was fast (if ephemeral).